dvkam/color-splash/README.md

+> Stumbled accross the  [Useless Web](https://theuselessweb.com/) some time ago and decided to contribute with my useless website!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.